 Over the past few years, Bing Maps has generated high quality open building footprints leveraging the power of AI and complementing its existing array of high quality street map data.
 In September 2019, our team released another Open Buildings Dataset.
 However, so far there has been no mechanism to get such data into the hands of mappers and speed up the process of mapping.

 When Facebook reached out to our team, right around the latest buildings data release, to partner on enriching their street maps RapiD editor with Microsoft Buildings, it was an obvious match.
 Microsoft is a partner in the Missing Maps initiative, which works to update OpenStreetMap (OSM) to map the largely unmapped parts of the world while RapiD is a tool that makes mapping even easier!

 Facebook's RapiD editor is an enhanced version of the popular OSM editing tool, iD.
-RapiD editor puts AI-generated features (e.g., Facebook Roads or Bing Maps' Building Footprints) at the fingertips of mappers allowing them to map more quickly, and more importantly, produce a higher level of detail, quality, and accuracy on the resulting street map.
+RapiD editor puts AI-generated features (e.g., Facebook Roads or Bing Maps' Building Footprints) at the fingertips of mappers opening them up to map more quickly, and more importantly, produce a higher level of detail, quality, and accuracy on the resulting street map.
 RapiD is part of Facebook's Map With AI, an AI-powered set of services and tools the company released publicly in the summer of 2019.
 Check out the video showing the difference between iD and RapiD.